pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 ### Searching for Specifically-Tagged Objects

-We can search for objects tagged with a particular tag using _find\_tagged\_with_:
+We can search for objects tagged with a particular tag using ```.find_tagged_with```:

 ```ruby
 tag = "/managed/department/legal"
 hosts = $evm.vmdb(:host).find_tagged_with(:all => tag, :ns => "*")
 ```
 This example shows that categories themselves are organised into namespaces behind the scenes.
 In practice the only namespace that seems to be in use is _/managed_ and we rarely need to specify this.
 The ```.find_tagged_with``` method has a slightly ambiguous past.
-It was present with ManageIQ _Anand_ (CFME 5.3), but returned Active Records rather than service objects.
-It was unusable from Automate with ManageIQ _Botvinnik_ (CFME 5.4), but is thankfully back with ManageIQ _Capablanca_ (CFME 5.5), and now returns service objects as expected.
+It was present with ManageIQ _Anand_ (CFME 5.3), but returned Active Records rather than MiqAeService objects.
+It was unavailable from Automate with ManageIQ _Botvinnik_ (CFME 5.4), but is thankfully back with ManageIQ _Capablanca_ (CFME 5.5), and now returns service objects as expected.

 <hr>
-Practical example:
+#### Practical example

 We could use this to discover all infrastructure components tagged with '/department/engineering' as follows: